 One trend I really wish I could start is for Canada to have the same rates as Australia – the Canadian economy will have to pick up before we can get our rates there.

 Every high interest savings account company (HISA) above is backed by the government, so your money is insured.
 You can rest assured.

-Either way, having a high interest savings account is a must.
+Either way, having a high interest savings account is a must if you have more than a few hundred bucks lying around.
+(Why not earn free money?)
 Shop around and get one open!